SG-JB Crossing: 14 Tips to Go Through Customs Faster (2022)

 #1.
 Avoid Peak Hours

-If you choose to cross the border during peak hours, the longest time spent will be waiting in queues, either for buses or in immigration halls.
-Most of the tips in this post may be applicable but they will not be able to reduce long queuing time — which can be 1~3 hours or more during peak hours.
+During peak hours and peak travel seasons, most of the tips in this post may be applicable but they will not be able to reduce long queuing time — which can be 2~4 hours or even longer.
 So, do avoid peak hours if you do not want to be held up for long hours at the border-crossing.

 #2.
 Skip Kranji MRT Station

-To most people crossing the border, Kranji MRT Station serves as a convenient pick-up point with SBS Transit Service 170X and Causeway Link CW1 ferrying passengers to Woodlands Checkpoint directly from the station.
-At the bus-stop opposite Kranji Station, SBS Transit Service 160 and 170 will also ferry passengers to the checkpoint.
-On a side note, SMRT Service 178 also stops at the bus-stop before heading to Woodlands Train Checkpoint.
+To most people crossing the border, Kranji MRT Station is a convenient start-off point with SBS Transit Service 170X and Causeway Link CW1 ferrying passengers to Woodlands Checkpoint directly from the station.
+At the bus-stop opposite Kranji Station, SBS Transit Service 160/170/170X will also ferry passengers directly to the checkpoint via different routes.

 It will be better if you can use any of the other border-crossing bus services to travel from your place of residence to Woodlands Checkpoint and skip queuing at Kranji MRT Station during peak hours.
 Alternatively, head to Woodlands Train Checkpoint and walk over to the departure hall of Woodlands Checkpoint.